Metrics Evolution Reports

 Filtering options

-Since there can be a large number of hosts and metrics, WOCU has filtering options to refine and organise the data displayed on the graph.
-These are:
+Since there may be a large number of devices and metrics, WOCU-Monitoring has filtering options to refine and organize the data displayed in the graph.
+These are

 Host

-Indicates the Host for which the metric data has been collected.
-If the report has been run with all the Hosts in the Realm, a list will be displayed so that you can freely choose one of them and view the evolution of the metrics applied.
+If the report was run with all the Devices in the realm, a list will be displayed so you can freely select one of them and view the evolution of the applied metric.

 Service description

-This field indicates which Service of a Host (Host) the report refers to for the selected metric.
+This field indicates which Service of a Host the report refers to for the selected metric.

 Note